 With an eye to encouraging more conservation easements along the South Fork of the Shenandoah, Scenic 340 Project initiated a purchase of development rights (PDR) program in Warren County.
 The first landowner in the program recently completed a conservation easement, protecting 50 acres on the river.

-Volunteers with the Scenic 340 Project have planted more than 500 native trees and shrubs along Route 340 since 2016.
 Prior to VDOT’s replacement of the Overall Creek and Gooney Creek bridges, there was a spectacular canopy of redbuds through the corridor.
 Sadly the trees had to be removed for the road project.
-Thanks to Scenic 340, however, native trees and shrubs will soon restore the corridor to its former glory!
+Thanks to Scenic 340’s ongoing work, native trees and shrubs will soon restore the corridor to its former glory!

 Contact Scenic 340 Project